17 Industries With the Highest Burnout Rates in America

 Big-name companies like Amazon and Meta can’t even hold onto talent longer than 2.8 years on average.
 Behind the glossy perks and fancy job titles is a brutal pace, constant pivoting, and pressure to always be “on.”

-🙋♂️If this is interesting so far, follow DadisFIRE on MSN, then hit like to see more articles on financial freedom, personal finance, and smart money moves.💪
+🙋♂️If this is interesting so far, follow DadisFIRE on Medium, then hit like to see more articles on financial freedom, personal finance, and smart money moves.💪

 Real Estate and Equipment Rental Services

-You’d think the world of open houses and commission checks would be more forgiving.
-Nope.
-Real estate pros and equipment rental workers have a median tenure of just 3.91 years.
+Real estate professionals and rental service workers have a median tenure of just 3.91 years.
 This line of work runs on long hours, heavy competition, and inconsistent income.

 There are rare exceptions, some firms manage to hang on to their people longer, but they’re outliers in an industry that burns bright and fast.

-Do I Need a Real Estate Agent to Buy a House?
+Related: Do I Need a Real Estate Agent to Buy a House?

 Administrative and Support Services

 These roles are often treated like entry-level stepping stones, but the reality is a bit darker.
-With an average tenure matching real estate at 3.91 years, admin jobs are chewing through workers almost as quickly.

 These positions often come with low autonomy, repetitive tasks, and little upward mobility.
 Add to that the expectation to juggle a dozen tasks at once, and burnout becomes the norm, not the exception.